NPellet/jsGraph/web/sources/tutorials/tutorial-13-axissplitting.md

 #### <a id="chunk-spreading"></a>Chunk spreading

 Chunk spreading is basically the opposite of setting the mean values, where the boundaries were calculated from the width of each chunk.
-Here, on the contrary, the width of each chunk is calculated from the relative widths set from the ```splitValues``` method.
-Note that in this case, setting mean is allowed.
+Here, on the contrary, the width of each chunk is calculated from the relative widths set from the ```setChunkBoundaries``` method.
+Note that in this case, setting mean is not allowed.
 To enable the spread behaviour, call ```axis.splitSpread( true )``` at any time before a redraw.
 Using our previous examples, we could write

 {% highlight javascript %}
-bottom.splitValues( [ [ 11, 16 ], [ 20, 30 ] ] );
+bottom.setChunkBoundaries( [ [ 11, 16 ], [ 20, 30 ] ] );
 bottom.splitSpread( true );
 graph.draw();
 {%endhighlight%}